RARe: Retrieval Augmented Retrieval with In-Context Examples: Results

 \paragraph{Results}

 \autoref{table:mteb} reports experimental results in this setting.
 Overall, both fine-tuning approaches provides gains over the base checkpoints.
-Comparing two settings, Instruct ($q^\text{inst}$) vs. \texttt{RARe} ($q^\text{inst+ic}$), our method achieves notable improvement with \textit{E5-Mistral-Instruct} base model (1.95\% over Instruct on out-of-domain tasks, and 1.32\% overall).
-Our method performs similar to Instruct ($q^\text{inst}$) setting when trained with the LLM2Vec base model.
-It is hard to attribute why experimental results varies based on the base retriever checkpoint, but we note the following differences between the two models. \textit{LLM2Vec-Llama-3-8b-Supervised} is the only model in our experiments where further fine-tuning with only instructions led to a decrease in in-domain performance. \textit{E5-Mistral-Instruct} employs causal attention with last token pooling, and trains on a proprietary synthetic dataset, \textit{LLM2Vec-Llama-3-8b-Supervised} uses bidirectional attention with mean pooling, training only on the E5 public portion.
-The effectiveness of learning with in-context examples may depend on the model architecture or data setting, and further investigation can be explored in future work.
+Comparing two settings, Instruct ($q^\text{inst}$) vs. \texttt{RARe} ($q^\text{RARe}$), our method achieves notable improvement with \textit{E5-Mistral-Instruct} base model (up to +1.47\% over random ICL on out-of-domain tasks, and +1.18\% overall).
+Both RARe and ICL perform similar to Instruct ($q^\text{inst}$) setting when trained with the LLM2Vec base model.
+It is hard to attribute why experimental results varies based on the base retriever checkpoint, but we note the following differences between the two models. \textit{LLM2Vec-Llama-3-8b-Supervised} is the only model in our experiments where further fine-tuning with only instructions led to a decrease in in-domain performance. \textit{E5-Mistral-Instruct} employs causal attention with last token pooling, and trains on a proprietary synthetic dataset, \textit{LLM2Vec-Llama-3-8b-Supervised} uses bidirectional attention with mean pooling, training only on the public portion.

+The effectiveness of learning with in-context examples may depend on factors such as the underlying model architecture and data setting.
+Future work can further investigate the impact of base model characteristics, including architectural choices and other constraints.\looseness=-1